More signs of imminent Biden 2020 launch, as ad shoot turns into a 'hot mess'

 Biden’s trip to Boston comes days before a likely presidential announcement.

-Sources close to the former vice president have told Fox News that the launch of a campaign – which would be Biden’s third for the White House – would come after Easter – which is Sunday – and possibly as early as next week.
+Sources close to the former vice president have told Fox News that the launch of a campaign – which would be Biden’s third for the White House – would come after Easter, which is Sunday, and possibly as early as next week.
 The sources add that a campaign staff is being lined up and Biden political advisers are in the process of hiring staff in the early voting primary and caucus states.